New Mexico Birth Records Search

 You must also provide a reason for the request, date and sign your application before submitting.

-New Mexico also offers services to amend birth records that are inaccurate and register delayed birth records as well.
+The State also offers services to amend New Mexico Public birth records that are inaccurate and register delayed birth records as well.

 Located in the Deep South, New Mexico has approximately 2.09 million people living there.
 Ranked 30th in the country, it has an annual growth rate of 0.64%.